COLLINS • PITKIN • MESICK

 “My name is Donal Collins, and I am running for Chatham Town Supervisor.
 River Road in Chatham has been my home for most of my life.
 My parents, both teachers, grew sweet corn and kept some livestock.
 With my partner Abi, and step sons Ethan and Jacob, we have carried on the farming tradition.
 We sell hay, compost, eggs, small fruit, and beef on the hoof.
 Before settling back down at home, after graduating from Chatham Central School, I earned Bachelor’s and Master’s Degrees in Mechanical Engineering from Tulane University.
 In addition to tending to the daily operation of the farm, I am employed by 3D PhotoWorks/Nancy Scans in the village of Chatham, as a CAD/CAM engineer.

 Although a registered Democrat for most of my life, I am switching to no-party affiliation for this important position.
-Chatham is a township of great diversity and I would like to see this defining characteristic brought to not only the town board, but the public participation in its deliberations as well.
+Chatham is a township of great diversity, and I would like to see this defining characteristic brought to not only the town board, but also to the public participation in its deliberations as well.
 I hope to represent the concerns of all Chatham citizens.”

 “Part of Chatham’s charm is its diversity; full time, most of the time, part time, and passing through.
 People, farm land, wood land, development, and village.
 Modest homes for modest means and mansions for millionaires, mobile homes and manufactured housing, airbnb’s and apartments.
 For all of us to enjoy this wonderful town we need to be sure that our laws and fees are reasonable.
 Our zoning should never be used to make areas of our town exclusive or make someone feel that they just do not belong here anymore.
 In order to keep Chatham a friendly and inclusive town we need to safeguard a balance on the town board.
 I am offering to help with this important, ongoing job.”